If you want to understand what is Observability, its importance, its benefits, and its components, this guide is for you.

 - Application performance monitoring: Complete end-to-end Observability enables businesses to identify performance problems considerably more quickly, even those brought on by cloud-native and microservices architectures.
 More tasks can be automated with the use of an advanced observability solution, which will boost productivity and creativity among the Ops and Apps teams.

 - DevSecOps and SRE: Observability is a fundamental characteristic of an application and the infrastructure that supports it, not only the outcome of implementing innovative tools.
-The software’s designers and developers must make it easy to observe.
-Then, during the software delivery life cycle, DevSecOps and SRE teams may use and understand the observable data to create stronger, more secure, and more resilient apps.
+The software's designers and developers must make it easy to observe.
+Then, during the software delivery life cycle, DevSecOps and SRE teams can utilize and understand the observable data to create stronger, more secure, and more resilient applications.

 - Monitoring for infrastructure, the cloud, and Kubernetes: One of the several benefits of using observability is that it helps with Infrastructure monitoring.
 It enables Infrastructure and operations (I&O) teams can take advantage of the improved context an observability solution offers to increase application uptime and performance, reduce the time needed to identify and fix problems, detect cloud latency issues and optimize resource utilization to improve the administration of their Kubernetes environments & contemporary cloud architectures.